FCAL ·

 - performance tests of prototype detectors in the beam

-FCAL collaborates with the Detector Concepts ILD and SiD of the International Linear Collider and works together with CLICdp, the CLIC detector and physics collaboration.
+FCAL collaborates with the Detector Concepts ILD and SiD of the International Linear Collider and works together with CLICdp, the CLIC detector, and physics collaboration, and is also involved in the FCCe+e- studies.

 Print this Document Sitemap Contact